-Description The property is a two storey end-terrace house.
-Accommodation Ground Floor: Entrance Hallway, Living Room, Dining Kitchen, Rear Hallway.
-First Floor: Landing, three Bedrooms, Bathroom.
-Gross Internal Floor Area (m2) 85 Neighbourhood and Location The property forms part of an established residential area in the village of Dundonald.
+Description The property is a two storey semi-detached house.
+Accommodation Ground Floor: Entrance Hallway, Lounge, Kitchen, WC, First Floor: Landing, 2 Bedrooms, Shower Room, Gross Internal Floor Area (m2) Approximately 78m 2 .
+Neighbourhood and Location The property forms part of an established residential area in the town of Stewarton.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
-A range of typical local amenities can be found nearby.
-Age Built around 1970.
-Weather It was sunny and dry, following generally settled conditions.
-Chimney Stacks There are no chimney stacks.
+A range of typical local amenities can be found within the town.
+Age Approximately 90 years old.
+Weather It was overcast and dry, following generally mixed weather conditions.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+There is a chimney stack of brick construction.
+This has a roughcast finish.
+There is a lead flashing at the base of the chimney.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.